 Tribalism is passive thinking gone social.
 It reduces the mental gymnastics of decision making to simple choices such as red vs. blue.
 That works for a Halo game but can have massive consequences in the real world.
 Critical thinking knows no race, gender, nationality, or political party.
 Tribalism knows no compromise, compassion, or empathy.

 Tribalism places passive thinking on autopilot, with fear as the pilot, misinformation as the stewardess, and limiting beliefs as the destination.
-But what makes tribalism so harmful?
 Tribalism, in itself, is not a bad idea.
 We root for our local sports teams and claim the cities, states, and countries we in which we grew up.
 There is nothing wrong with being proud of your people, people who share your life experiences unique to an area.
 They get you, and you get them.
 Connecting with people who share similar experiences with you enhances your life and builds relationships that can be extremely rewarding.
 In essence, this is a community, a vital part of human existence.

 Tribalism has grown into a problem that hides in plain sight.
 This issue permeates our political landscape.
 I grew up in Mississippi, a mostly republican state only to live a significant portion of my life in Chicago, Illinois, a democratic state.
 The difference in cultures is a large one.
-But despite the difference, I know decent individuals who identify as republicans and honest individuals who identify as democrats.
+Despite the difference, I know decent individuals who identify as republicans and honest individuals who identify as democrats.

 Religions mascarade as if their faith is the ONLY path to spirituality and a deeper connection to a higher power or a happy afterlife.
 It’s almost as if other cultures, ways of life, languages, and ways of thinking do not exist.
 If I was raised in Japan and brought up on Shinto, why should I believe your Jesus or your Bible?
 I’m by no means attacking religious beliefs here.